surinder2000/config-efs-and-store-webpages-using-terraform/README.md

-# Using AWS EFS as storage for deploying website on AWS using Terraform
+# Configure AWS EFS, store webpages and deploy website on AWS using Terraform
-Deploying website on AWS and using AWS EFS service for storing the webpages.
-Automating deployment using Terraform
+Deploying website on AWS, using AWS EFS service for storing the webpages, and automating the configuration and deployment using Terraform